CT National Historic Landmark # 49

 132 Redstone Hill, Plainville (Private Residence)

-Over the years I’ve come to learn that every town and city in Connecticut has a nice area.
+Over the years I’ve come to learn that every town and city in Connecticut has a nice (read: “wealthier”) area.
 Yes, even New Britain and even Bridgeport and Bristol.
 And it took me some time, but I finally found the expensive part of Plainville.
-Even if it consists of just this one mansion.
-I kid, I kid…

 But you know it’s a nice giant house when it has a name like this one does: Sharpenhoe.
 Sharpenhoe?
-That’s actually sort of a weak name.
-Anyway, Sharpenhoe is otherwise known as the Charles H. Norton House and it is situated up on what I assume is called Redstone Hill, offering fine views of Tilcon’s quarry destruction to the east.
-Anyway…
+That’s kind of a weird name.
+Anyway, Sharpenhoe is otherwise known as the Charles H. Norton House and it is situated up on what I assume is called Redstone Hill; offering fine views of Tilcon’s quarry destruction to the east.

 This joint was the home of the inventor and machinist Charles Hotchkiss Norton, born in 1851 in Plainville.
 Norton designed heavy-duty precision grinding machines important for development of the automobile industry.
 The Georgian revival house was built in 1922 and Norton lived there until his death in 1942.